redphx/better-xcloud/README.md

 Improve [Xbox Cloud Gaming (xCloud)](https://www.xbox.com/play/) experience on web browser.
 The main target of this script is mobile users, but it should work great on desktop too.

 Give this project a 🌟 if you like it.
-Thank you.
+Thank you 🙏.

 ## Features